1961C/Mobile-Arcade/README.md

 ### Low-level Control

-The Mbed microcontroller was used to realize low-level lighting and drive system control.
+The Mbed microcontroller was used to implement low-level lighting and drive system control.
 In order to neatly connect the Mbed to the Bluetooth bridge, motor driver, and the LED strips, a single-layer PCB was designed in Eagle and fabricated at the Mechanical Engineering electronics lab.
 90º headers were used so that the connections occupied minimal vertical space.

 The Eagle files for the PCB can be found [here](https://github.com/1961C/Mobile-Arcade/tree/master/eagle).